Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Setup

 \subsection{Model Training Pipeline}

 We used a similar training setup for all model instances that we trained for our experiments.

-\textbf{Data split.} For the CodeXGLUE/Devign dataset we used the train-/validation-/testing dataset split provided by the authors of the benchmark \cite{CODEXGLUE}, which resulted in a training dataset with 21k functions, a validation dataset with 2.7k functions, and a testing dataset with 2.7k functions.
-For the VulDeePecker dataset we used the split provided by the Hanif et al. \cite{vulberta}, which resulted in a training dataset with 128.1k functions, a validation dataset with 16k functions, and a testing dataset with 16k functions.
-The split for VulnPatchPairs is derived from the split of CodeXGLUE, such that \emph{all and only} vulnerable functions in training, validation, and testing sets, respectively, of CodeXGLUE where taken as training, validation, and testing sets of VulnPatchPairs, augmented by their corresponding patches.
+\textbf{Pre-training.} All models that we train in our experiments have been pre-trained by the authors of the respective publications using various source code datasets.
+The size of the pre-training datasets spans from 2.3 million (VulBERTa) to 680 million code snippets (PLBart).
+The original publications provide more information on the pre-training datasets \cite{cotext, vulberta, PLBART_paper, unixcoder_paper}.
+We use the pre-trained models released by the authors of the respective techniques as starting points for our pipeline and finetune the models on our selected datasets.

-\textbf{Pre-processing.} We employed several pre-processing steps for the models trained with CoTexT.
-Since some special characters (e.g. "\#") are out-of-vocabulary for the tokenizer of CoTexT, the authors replaced them with natural language tokens (e.g. "SHARP\_TOKEN").
-We implemented the same mapping as the authors of CoTexT \cite{cotext_repository} to address this issue for all three datasets.
-We also pre-pended the string "defect detection: " to each code snippet, since the authors used this approach to distinguish between the different tasks in their multi-task setup.
-Furthermore, we mapped all the labels of our datasets to either the tokens "positive" (vulnerable) or "negative" (not vulnerable) to match the text-to-text architecture of CoTexT.
-We verified our pre-processing by successfully reproducing the original scores reported by Phan et al. \cite{cotext}.
-For the models trained with PLBart and VulBERTa, we did not employ additional technique-specific pre-processing steps.
+\textbf{Data split.} For the CodeXGLUE/Devign dataset, we used the train-/validation-/testing dataset split provided by the authors of the benchmark \cite{CODEXGLUE}, which resulted in a training dataset with 21k functions, a validation dataset with 2.7k functions, and a testing dataset with 2.7k functions.
+For the VulDeePecker dataset, we used the split provided by Hanif et al. \cite{vulberta}, which resulted in a training dataset with 128.1k functions, a validation dataset with 16k functions, and a testing dataset with 16k functions.
+The split for VulnPatchPairs is derived from the split of CodeXGLUE, such that \emph{all and only} vulnerable functions in training, validation, and testing sets, respectively, of CodeXGLUE were taken as training, validation, and testing sets of VulnPatchPairs, augmented by their corresponding patches.

-For the VulDeePecker dataset, we removed all duplicate functions and also replaced all label revealing tokens (e.g. comment with token "bad" above a vulnerable function) that we found by manual inspection of the dataset with randomly selected tokens.
+\textbf{Pre-processing.} For the VulDeePecker dataset, we removed all duplicate functions and also replaced all label-revealing tokens (e.g. comment with token "bad" above a vulnerable function) that we found by manual inspection of the dataset with randomly selected tokens.
 For the CodeXGLUE and VulnPatchPairs datasets, we applied no additional pre-processing steps.